-9 Top-Rated Tourist Attractions in Dover
+10 Top-Rated Tourist Attractions in Dover

-1 White Cliffs of Dover
+1 The White Cliffs of Dover

-Langdon Cliffs, Dover
+Address: Langdon Cliffs, Dover

 Accommodation: Where to Stay in Dover - TripAdvisor.com

-3 Dover Castle
+2 Dover Castle

 Perched high above the English Channel, Dover Castle was started in 1168 by Henry II on the site of ramparts that were already some 1,000 years old.
 The central Norman keep, built in 1180, houses most of the castle's exhibits, including the Great Tower with its richly furnished chambers.
-Costumed guides and medieval feasts in the banqueting hall are all part of the fun available to visitors.
+Costumed guides, medieval feasts in the banqueting hall, and military re-enactments are all part of the fun.
+Also of interest are the ruins of the Roman Lighthouse and the church of St. Mary in Castro next to Colton's Gate, built from Roman bricks by the Saxons in the year 1000 and incorporated into the castle complex.

 Other on-site attractions include the superb Wartime Tunnels Uncovered.
 Built during Napoleonic times to provide protection from enemy fire, the tunnels under Dover Castle are open to the public and contain exhibits tracing their history.
-More recently, in WWII, they served as HQ for the evacuation of British and French forces from Dunkirk.
+More recently, in WWII they served as HQ for the evacuation of British and French forces from Dunkirk.
 Another tunnel area to explore is the Underground Hospital, a reconstruction of the wartime surgery that served the many troops stationed in the area.
-Afterwards, pop over to the ruins of the Roman lighthouse and the church of St Mary next to Calton's Gate, built from Roman bricks by the Saxons in the year 1000 and incorporated into the castle complex.

 Location: Castle Hill, England